openssl/openssl/NOTES-WINDOWS.md

 To enable the reading of registry keys from windows builds, add `-DOPENSSL_WINCTX=<string>`to the Configure command line.
-This define is used at build time to construct library build specific registry key paths of the
+This define is used at build-time to construct library build specific registry key paths of the
 format:
 `\\HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432node\OpenSSL-<version>-<ctx>`
 Where `<version>` is the semantic major.minor.patch version of the library being